tailor-cms/xt/docs/edit-package.md

 The `TailorEmbeddedContainer` component accepts the following props:
 - `:container`: object; Data field of the element containing `embeds` in a key-value format.
 - `:allowed-elements-config`: array; Array of element configs allowed to be embedded.
 Usually equals to the `embedElementConfig` prop passed to the Edit package.
-- `:isDisabled`: boolean; Indicates if the element should be disabled.
+- `:isReadonly`: boolean; Indicates if the element should be readonly.
 Defaults to `false`.
 - `:enableAdd`: boolean; Indicates if adding new elements is allowed.
 Defaults to `true`.
 - `:addElementOptions`: object; Additional options passed to the AddElement core component.